Skip to content

 Many services require a deposit up front with the balance on completion, or a recurring retainer paid monthly.
 Two patterns to know:

 WooCommerce Deposits at around $179 per year lets you configure products with deposit plus balance or full-payment options.
 The deposit creates an order now.
-The balance is scheduled, with an email reminder and payment link sent when the balance is due.
+The balance is scheduled, with an email reminder and payment link sent when it is due.
 Essential for any service business where the work takes weeks and you need cash flow before delivery.

 Tax treatment, where most stores get it wrong